WVURAIL/dspira-lessons/categories/telescope-software-setup/index.md

 **Acquire Necessary Software:**

-* [**Installation on a Bootable Flashdrive**](https://wvurail.org//dspira-lessons/Install_Ubuntu_spectrometer_onFlashdrive) - All of the software needs to operate the telescope are loaded onto a bootable flashdrive, including the operating system Ubuntu, *GNURadio* and the *spectrometer_w_cal.grc* program.
+* [**Installation on a Bootable Flashdrive**](https://wvurail.org//dspira-lessons/Install_Ubuntu_spectrometer_onFlashdrive) - This is the DSPIRA-preferred method to have all the needed softwware for operating the horn telescope.
+By having simple 32G flashdrives that can be put in any Windows based computer, the user doesn't need to have dedicated PCs to run the software.
+All of the software needed to operate the telescope are loaded onto a bootable flashdrive, including the operating system Ubuntu, *GNURadio* and the *spectrometer_w_cal.grc* program.

 * [**Installation of Ubuntu and SDR software on a computer**](https://wvurail.org//dspira-lessons/BuildingHorn_SoftwareInfo) - Includes steps for installing the linux Ubuntu OS on a computer, loading *GNURadio*, and installing the *spectrometer_w_cal.grc* program.